violaberg/bling-it/README.md

 ### **Color Scheme**

+For this project I chose 3 colors - White `#ffffff`, Goldenrod `#daa520` and Midnight Blue `#020c1b`.
+This color palette combines the purity of white with the warmth of goldenrod and the depth of midnight blue, creating a harmonious balance of sophistication and elegance.
+The colors work together to highlight the beauty of gemstones and create a luxurious, visually engaging and immersive experience for users.
+* `#ffffff` - White represents purity and elegance.
+It serves as a clean and neutral backdrop, allowing other design elements to stand out vividly.<br>
+* `#daa520` - Goldenrod is a warm and luxurious yellow-gold color, reminiscent of precious metals and sun-kissed hues.
+It adds a touch of sophistication and vibrancy.<br>
+* `#020c1b` - Midnight Blue is a deep, rich shade of blue that conveys mystery, elegance, and depth.
+It provides a striking contrast and a sense of tranquility.<br>

 ![Color palette](static/docs/color/color_palette.png)

+### **Background pattern**

 To add more depth and interest to design but not make it overwhelming for user to look at, I created a pattern for background using two of my colors - Midnight Blue `#020c1b` and Goldenrod `#daa520`.<br>
 Midnight Blue is a deep, dark shade of blue resembling the color of a moonlit night sky.
 It conveys a sense of mystery, depth, and tranquility, providing a striking contrast to lighter elements.
 As a background color it serves as a sophisticated backdrop that enhances the visual appeal of gemstones, allowing them to stand out vividly while creating a calming and immersive browsing experience.<br>